aidenmendez/graphql_tutorial/README.md

-# Graphql Tutorial
+# GraphQL Tutorial
-This project is part of my Module 4 pre-work for Turing School of Software and Design.
+This repository is part of my Module 4 pre-work for Turing School of Software and Design.

 ## Getting Started
 1. Clone this repo, navigate into directory.